axiom-crypto/halo2-lib/halo2-base/README.md

 }
 ```

-[Assigned](https://github.com/zcash/halo2/blob/main/halo2_proofs/src/plonk/assigned.rs#L11) is a wrapper enum for values assigned to a cell within a circuit which stores the value as a fraction and marks it for batched inversion using Montgomery's trick https://zcash.github.io/halo2/background/fields.html#montgomerys-trick.
+[Assigned](https://github.com/zcash/halo2/blob/main/halo2_proofs/src/plonk/assigned.rs#L11) is a wrapper enum for values assigned to a cell within a circuit which stores the value as a fraction and marks it for batched inversion using [Montgomery's trick](https://zcash.github.io/halo2/background/fields.html#montgomerys-trick).
 Performing batched inversion allows for the computation of the inverse of all marked values with a single inversion operation.
 ```rust ignore
 pub enum Assigned<F> {
     /// The field element zero.